 2007 - Redeye, Single Channel Installation, Perpetual Art Machine at the Chelsea Art Museum, New York, NY

-2007 - The Gallery @ Adventure Ecology, Waste & the Natural World Show, Video Landscapes.
+2007 - Video Landscapes, The Gallery @ Adventure Ecology, Waste & the Natural World Show.
 The exhibition is co-curated by Rebecca Wilson from the Saatchi Gallery and Isabella Macpherson, director of arts programming at Adventure Ecology.
 London, England

 2005 - Winfield Gallery, ARTaVIVA Video Landscapes, Carmel, CA

-2002 - L.A.
-County Museum, video installation and performance of Panopticon, Los Angeles, CA
+2002 - Panopticon, video installation and performance, L.A.
+County Museum, Los Angeles, CA

 1999 - Transmediale 99, International Media Arts Festival, Berlin, Germany